When Is the Best Time

 Best Day Time

-Usually, the sea is calmer in the morning and a bit choppy in the afternoon; however, exceptions occur—waves build-up by the wind.
+Usually, the sea is calmer in the morning and a bit choppy in the afternoon; however, exceptions occur—waves build up by the wind.
 Therefore, if seasickness is an issue for you, definitely book the first tour in the morning.
-These tours are usually less busy than during the day the other pro.
-Advanced booking is recommended, especially this year; due to COVID19 restrictions a limited capacity on the boats exists.
+These tours are usually less busy than others during the day.

 The whale watching season starts already at the end of March.
 However, this is not the time I recommend.
 April improves a little with more humpbacks, finbacks, and white-sided dolphin sightings.
 On all those whale watching tours, you frequently spot different dolphin species, and sometimes rare sightings occur like orcas, blue whales (the naturalist told Markus one in 30 years only), sperm whales, sunfish or a basking shark.